 Hanoi, the capital and second-largest city of Vietnam on the riverbank of the Red River, known as the city of lakes, it has a 1000 year history of the establishment of the city.

 As the capital of Vietnam for almost a thousand years, Hanoi is considered to be one of the cultural centres of Vietnam, where most of the Vietnamese dynasties had left behind their imprint.
 The city boasts more than 1,000 years of history.

 Hanoi is a blend of East and West, with Chinese influence from centuries of dominance, and French design from its colonial past.
-It is largely unspoiled by modern architecture of the 1970s and 80s, and is now going through a modernization.
+It is largely unspoiled by the modern architecture of the 1970s and 80s and is now going through modernization.

 A local delicacy in the Hanoi area is dog meat, which is especially popular in the winter.
 There are a number of restaurants along the Red River that specialize in it.

 Motor scooters dominate the roads in the Old Quarter and the city.
-Crossing the street can chaotic.
+Crossing the street is chaotic.
 When leaving the curb, look both ways, and take each step slowly and patiently while trying to make eye contact with any oncoming drivers.
-The key word here is slowly – don’t rush.
+The keyword here is slowly – don’t rush.
 This way the drivers are aware of you, and can take you into account, but be patient and pay attention when you’re crossing any street, large or small, and you should be fine.